balzack/databag/README.md

 To use databag, you will need a DNS name pointing to your node with a certificate.
 You can deploy a node manually, but you will have a much easier time using a container service.
 Containers for arm64 and amd64 are available [here](https://hub.docker.com/r/balzack/databag/tags).

-Instruction for installing without a container on a Raspberry Pi Zero are [here](/doc/pizero.md).

-Instruction for installing without a container in AWS are [here](/doc/aws.md).

 ### Example with Portainer and Nginx Proxy Manager

 From Portainer: